www. Deal A Poem .com

 2. Don't tell the readers how to feel.
 Let the words elicit the emotions directly, without explaining.
 "The tragedy touched them all," is more touching to the reader as "Men and women, doctor and workman... thirteen people looked upon the scene... with tears in their eyes."

 3. Use more dramatic and emotional words.
-Not all words are equal in their ability to "grab" a reader or elicit emotion.
-"Fell," "take," and "love," will probablt be weaker than "plunged," "siezed," and "worship."
+Not all words are equal in their ability to “grab” a reader or elicit emotion.
+“Fell,” “take,” and “love,” will probably be weaker than “plunged,” “seized,” and “worship.”

 Look at the following lines, written two ways.
 The second way applies the three rules above.
 (From the poem "Gratitude.")